cchambers/basicss/README.md

     .col-2-5 { width: 40% }
     .col-3-5 { width: 60% }
     .col-4-5 { width: 80% }
-    .col-1-6 { width: 16.66% }
+    .col-1-6 { width: calc( 100% / 6 ) }
-    .col-5-6 { width: 83.33% }
+    .col-5-6 { width: 83.33%; width: calc(100% - ( 100%/5.99999 ) ) }
+    .col-7-8 { width: 87.5% }
     .col-1-8 { width: 12.5% }
     .col-3-8 { width: 37.5% }
-    .col-1-3 { width: 33.33% }
+    .col-1-3 { width: calc( 100% / 3 ) }
     .col-2-3 { width: 66.66% }

-Super simple responsive grid.
-The column widths are denoted by fractions: 1-2 is 1/2, and 1-4 is 1/4, etc. You can use any combination of these to fill out a row.
-Careful planning with rows/columns can make transitions between breakpoints seamless...

-Only columns within rows will flex to 100% at 800px wide.
-Nesting columns within columns allows for better content control on smaller devices.
+Use any combination of these in a row to create the desired layout.
+Only direct descendents of a `.row` will shift to 100% at the 800px breakpoint, therefore, nesting columns within columns (or other divs) will keep them at their original size.

+There are four "on/off" switch classes for the two main states: `.high-on` and `.high-off` for the high (desktop) range, and `.low-on`/`.low-off` for the lower range.

 How to use Basicss
 ==================
 The idea with OOCSS is to write rules with low specificity that can be stacked (or cascaded) on top of each other.
-It is like having a pantry full of ingredients and the recipe is up to you.
+It is like a bucket of legos for you to build things with.

     <div class="row">
         <div class="col-1-2">